mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/index.md

 beta: false
 ---

-The following procedure describes creating a Konvoy cluster on a pre-provisioned infrastructure using SSH.
+The following procedure describes creating a DKP cluster on a pre-provisioned infrastructure using SSH.

 Completing this procedure results in a Kubernetes cluster that includes a [Container Networking Interface (CNI)][calico] and a [Local Persistence Volume Static Provisioner][lvp], and that is ready for workload deployment.